Characterisation of the MUSIC ASIC for large-area silicon photomultipliers for gamma-ray astronomy

-Our work was triggered by the needs of the SST-1M camera, described in \cite{key-Camera}, though it can be generalized.
+Our work was triggered by the needs of the SST-1M camera, described in \cite{key-Camera}, though it can be generalized\footnote{In order to so, the research team has to have a clear set of performance requirements and access to the simulation model of the readout electronics and to the sensor Corsi parameters.
+Both information can be obtained from the sensor and the ASIC manufacturers.}.
 The SST-1M camera is a SiPM-based fully digitizing camera, developed for Cherenkov imaging.
 It was originally developed in the frame of the Cherenkov Telescope Array (CTA) project~\cite{CTAO}.
 It is composed of a photo-detection plane (PDP), responsible for detecting Cherenkov light and pre-amplifying the signal, and of a digitizing system (DigiCam) that applies a trigger selection and digitizes out the signal to the camera server.
 The entrance of the camera is protected by a filtering window to avoid dust from entering the PDP and to filter background-dominated wavelengths\footnote{A typical Cherenkov photon has a wavelength from near-UV up to $\sim$550~nm.
 Cutting off high wavelengths (above 540~nm for the entrance window) allows for reducing the night-sky background (NSB), whose main emission is above 600~nm}.
-The PDP is based on hexagonal silicon photo-multipliers (SiPMs) coupled to conically-shaped hollow light guides.
+The PDP is based on hexagonal SiPMs coupled to conically-shaped hollow light guides.
 The SiPMs are read out by a two stages front-end electronics (FEE) \cite{key-Electronics}.
 The FEE consists of a preamplification board and a slow control board that routes the analog signals from the preamplification stage to DigiCam.
 An exploded view of both the camera and a single PDP module is shown in Figure \ref{fig:sst1m_camera}.